Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Architecture is shaped by many decisions that are never labeled as architecture decisions.

-A product team introduces a new platform.
+A product team introduces a platform to solve an immediate delivery problem.
 Management funds one capability rather than another.
 Security mandates a control.
 A business owner accepts a risk.

-Each decision creates dependencies, boundaries, standards, and future constraints.
+None of these decisions may appear in an architecture repository, but each can create dependencies, boundaries, standards, and constraints that remain for years.

 Architecture is usually documented through systems, platforms, integrations, capabilities, and target states.

-These views show what exists.

-They rarely show who has the authority to change it.
+These views are useful, but they mainly show what exists.
+They rarely show who had the authority to create it, or who can change it now.

-A **decision architecture** is the explicit distribution of authority, involvement, accountability, escalation, and organizational memory for consequential decisions.
+In this article, I use **decision architecture** to describe how authority, involvement, accountability, escalation, and organizational memory are distributed around consequential decisions.

-Explicit decision rights make clear who can decide, who must contribute, who is accountable, and where a decision goes when it exceeds the current mandate.[^weill-ross]
+Explicit decision rights clarify who can decide, who must contribute, who is accountable for the outcome, and where a decision goes when it exceeds the current mandate.[^weill-ross]

 > Those who make consequential decisions shape the architecture that emerges.

-**Note:** The decision-rights examples in this article are illustrative, not prescriptive.
-Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
+**Note:** The examples in this article are illustrative rather than prescriptive.
+The same decision may belong to different roles in different organizations, depending on structure, maturity, regulation, competence, and operating model.
 {: .notice--info}

 ## Architecture Emerges Through Decisions

-Every architecture reflects decisions.
+Every architecture reflects a history of decisions.

+Some were deliberate and carefully governed.
+Others were made locally to meet a deadline, respond to an incident, satisfy a customer, or work around a constraint.

+Over time, these decisions determine which platforms become shared, which technologies remain supported, where data ownership sits, and which dependencies teams have to live with.

+This raises questions that diagrams alone cannot answer:

-Which platforms should be shared?
+- Which platforms should be shared?

-Which technologies are supported?
+- Which technologies should be supported?

-Who owns customer data?
+- Who owns customer data?

-Which risks can a team accept locally?
+- Which risks can a team accept locally?

-When does a product decision become an enterprise decision?
+- When does a product decision become an enterprise decision?

-These questions are not answered by diagrams alone.

-They require explicit decision authority.

 A well-designed operating model connects context, authority, accountability, and execution.

-A poorly designed one leaves teams guessing.
+A poorly designed one leaves teams guessing, or allows important boundaries to emerge without anyone consciously owning them.

 Not every decision involving technology is architecturally significant.